CosmWasm/docs-deprecated/docs/05-actor-model/01-idea.md

 player.
 Then what would be the state of such a contract?
 It would be just a table mapping player names to the amount of currency they own.
-The contract we just invited exists in CosmWasm examples, and it is called `cw20-base` contract (it is a bit more complicated, but it is its core idea).
+The contract we just invited exists in CosmWasm examples, and it is called the `cw20-base` contract (it is a bit more complicated, but it is its core idea).

 And now there is a question - how is this helpful to transfer currency